-Digital Computerised low-cost x-rays taken with the patient standing, show spinal curvature and disc compression.
+Digital Computerised low-cost x-rays may be taken where necessary with the patient standing, show spinal curvature and disc compression.
 X-rays may also detect congenital spinal abnormalities, bone cancer and fractures following trauma or due to osteopenia or osteoporosis – brittle bones.

 Sayer Clinics’ impressive computed digital x-ray imaging detects the very slightest and earliest signs of degenerative joint disease, ligament calcification and osteoarthritis - so we can then recommmend the best treatment to improve your joint mobility, strengthen your muscles, improve your posture and make the correct lifestyle changes to prevent arthritic progression.